openstack/keystoneauth/doc/source/using-sessions.rst

 - Safe logging of HTTP interactions

-  Clients need to be able to enable logging of the HTTP interactions, but some things, such as the token or secrets, need to be ommitted.
+  Clients need to be able to enable logging of the HTTP interactions, but some things, such as the token or secrets, need to be omitted.

 Sessions for Users
 ==================